 – A body of professional work that reflects an understanding of the NBA and basketball.

-– Must live within 30 minutes of an NBA team other than in New York & LA; we are full in those markets.
+– Must live within 30 minutes of an NBA team.

 – Must be willing to write two to three times per week on various topics as assigned.